OWASP/CheatSheetSeries/cheatsheets/Password_Storage_Cheat_Sheet.md

 ## Introduction

-It is important to store passwords in a way that prevents them from being obtained by an attacker even if the application or database is compromised.
+It is essential to store passwords in a way that prevents them from being obtained by an attacker even if the application or database is compromised.
 The majority of modern languages and frameworks provide built-in functionality to help store passwords safely.

 This cheat sheet provides guidance on the various areas that need to be considered related to storing passwords.
 In short:

-- **Use [Argon2id](#argon2id) with a minimum comfiguration of 15 MiB of memory, an iteration count of 2, and 1 degree of parallelism.**
+- **Use [Argon2id](#argon2id) with a minimum configuration of 15 MiB of memory, an iteration count of 2, and 1 degree of parallelism.**
 - **If [Argon2id](#argon2id) is not available, use [bcrypt](#bcrypt) with a work factor of 12 or more and with a password limit of 64 characters.**
 - **If FIPS-140 compliance is required, use [PBKDF2](#pbkdf2) with a work factor of 310,000 or more and set with an internal hash function of HMAC-SHA-256.**
-- **Consider using a [pepper](#peppering) to provide an additional defence in depth (though alone it provides no additional secure characteristics).**
+- **Consider using a [pepper](#peppering) to provide additional defense in depth (though alone, it provides no additional secure characteristics).**

 ## Background

 ### Hashing vs Encryption

 Hashing and encryption both provide ways to keep sensitive data safe.
-However, in almost all circumstances, **passwords should be hashed NOT encrypted.**
+However, in almost all circumstances, **passwords should be hashed, NOT encrypted.**

-**Hashing is a one-way function** (i.e, it is not possible to "decrypt" a hash and obtain the original plaintext value).
-Hashing is appropriate for password storage because even if an attacker obtains the hashed password, they can't enter it into the password field of your application and log in as the victim.
+**Hashing is a one-way function** (i.e., it is impossible to "decrypt" a hash and obtain the original plaintext value).
+Hashing is appropriate for password storage.
+Even if an attacker obtains the hashed password, they cannot enter it into an application's password field and log in as the victim.

 **Encryption is a two-way function**, meaning that the original plaintext can be retrieved.
 Encryption is appropriate for storing data such as a user's address since this data is displayed in plaintext on the user's profile.
 Hashing their address would result in a garbled mess.

 In the context of password storage, encryption should only be used in edge cases where it is necessary to obtain the original plaintext password.
-This might be necessary if the application needs to use the password to authenticate with another system that doesn't support a modern way to programmatically grant access, such as OpenID Connect (OIDC).
+This might be necessary if the application needs to use the password to authenticate with another system that does not support a modern way to programmatically grant access, such as OpenID Connect (OIDC).
 Where possible, an alternative architecture should be used to avoid the need to store passwords in an encrypted form.

-For further guidance on encryption see the [Cryptographic Storage Cheat Sheet](Cryptographic_Storage_Cheat_Sheet.md).
+For further guidance on encryption, see the [Cryptographic Storage Cheat Sheet](Cryptographic_Storage_Cheat_Sheet.md).

 ### How Attackers Crack Password Hashes

-Although it is not possible to "decrypt" password hashes to obtain the original passwords, in some circumstances it is possible to "crack" the hashes.
+Although it is not possible to "decrypt" password hashes to obtain the original passwords, it is possible to "crack" the hashes in some circumstances.

 The basic steps are: